 3.)
 A letter of recommendation from a music teacher (private teacher, band director, regional ensemble conductor, etc.).

-Cover letter, recording, and recommendation letter must be submitted together.
-Application packets may be sent to The DIVA Jazz Orchestra, 1 River Place, Suite 817, New York, NY 10036, with “SK Scholarship” written on the envelope flap.
+Cover letter, recording/links, and recommendation letter must be submitted together.
+Applications can be emailed to Sherrie Maricle with “SK Scholarship” in the subject line.
+Hard-copy packets may be sent to The DIVA Jazz Orchestra, 1 River Place, Suite 817, New York, NY 10036, with “SK Scholarship” written on the envelope flap.

-Deadline: Applications are now open for 2016.
-Applications for 2016 will be accepted starting April 1, 2016 and must be postmarked no later than May 16, 2016
+Deadline: Applications for 2018 will be accepted starting March 5, 2018 and must be postmarked no later than May 18, 2018

 Maya Stepansky (2015)

 Maya Stepansky is greatly honored to receive the 2015 Stanley Kay Scholarship and attend the NYSMF.